-- He may be somewhat uncomfortable as the center of attention. - He may not always involve others in a discussion about how things should be done. - Oliver tends to prefer working by himself, at least some of the time. - He may occasionally reach out to others for feedback. - He can likely work well without relying on strong personal relationships.
+- He may be somewhat uncomfortable as the center of attention. - He expresses moderate enjoyment of salesmanship involving contact with clients. - Oliver tends to prefer working with a detached, task-oriented style of sales service. - He may prefer to accomplish sales in a more formal, "strictly business" fashion. - He can likely work well without relying on strong personal relationships.

-- Ask him how he prefers to be approached when you need him (email, phone, one-on-one, etc.). - Provide some opportunities for him to socialize with his colleagues, but also recognize that this may be somewhat draining for him. - Recognize that he appreciates a level of privacy and may be slightly more comfortable working independently or in very small groups.
+- Ask him how he prefers to be approached when you need him (email, phone, one-on-one, etc.). - Encourage him to socialize with his fellow salespeople, prospects, and clients, but also recognize that this may be somewhat draining for him. - Maintain a casual demeanor with him, encouraging a more open and relaxed way of communicating with others.